Specialist Certificate in Glaucoma and Retinal Disease

 - Start Year Intake - March

-The Specialist Certificate in Glaucoma and Retinal Disease offered by the Department of Optometry & Vision Sciences in the School of Health Sciences is designed to allow optometrists to advance their capabilities in the day-to-day management of eye disease by affording them the opportunity to review the most current ideas on the pathophysiology, diagnosis and management of ocular disease affecting the back of the eye, thus also preparing them for any further shifts in the scope of optometric practice in this area.
-This review will include a critical examination of how the state-of-the-art diagnostic and imaging tools can be incorporated into clinical practice.
+Offered by the Department of Optometry & Vision Sciences in the School of Health Sciences, this course covers the most current theories on the pathophysiology, diagnosis and management of ocular disease affecting the back of the eye, including a critical examination of how the state-of-the-art diagnostic and imaging tools can be incorporated into clinical practice.

 - Specialist Certificate in Anterior and Dry Eye Disorders